How to Spend One Day in Beaver's Bend, Oklahoma

 Overall, I’ve had a lot better experience with camping in Texas State Parks.
 However, this is a great budget option if you are traveling to the area, as the cabins can get very expensive.

 The best part of our campsite was the view of the Mountain Fork River.
 I would probably get a cabin next time I’m in the area, but I’m really glad I tried out the camping and saved some money!

 There are practically endless options of cabin rentals in the area, varying in price, size and location.
 Some of the cabins have minimum stay requirements (like four nights!), so keep that in mind if you are looking for a weekend trip.
 Check out the Five Star Cabins to be close to the park at a decent price.

 If you are willing to drive a bit further, go north and check out the variety of options at the Hidden Hills Cabins.

 For a great view of Broken Bow Lake, check out the Lakeside Lodge located inside of the State Park.
 It has beautiful views, complimentary breakfast and is a little cheaper than most cabins.

+One of the best things to do in Broken Bow is hiking on one of their many trails.
 Beavers Bend State Park has several hiking trails, but the Friends Loop Trail offers some of the best views.
-The trail just opened in 2019 and is 1.5 miles roundtrip.
-The trail is so new that it's not printed on many of the public maps of the park as of writing.
+The trail opened in 2019 and is 1.5 miles roundtrip.
 It takes you through the forest and then along the dam bypass river, offering beautiful views of the water.

 For something more challenging, try the Lookout Mountain Loop (2.9 miles round trip) which has some steep up and down hills.
 There isn’t much of a lookout but it's a beautiful journey through the forest.
 For something a bit shorter, try the short Cedar Bluff Nature Trail (.9 miles).
 It has a great view looking over Broken Bow Lake.